msarson/ZipTools-for-Clarion/docs/ZipApiWrapper.md

 `ZipApiWrapper` provides a low-level wrapper for the zLib library functions.
 It serves as the interface between the Clarion code and the native zLib DLL functions, handling the necessary data type conversions and function calls.
 It separates the low-level API bindings from the business logic, providing a clean interface to the underlying compression libraries.

+The wrapper now dynamically loads the zlib and zlibwapi DLLs at runtime, which provides better compatibility and flexibility when deploying your application.

 ## Overview

 The `ZipApiWrapper` class:

-- Loads and manages the zLib DLL
+- Dynamically loads and manages the zLib DLLs at runtime
 - Provides Clarion-friendly wrappers for zLib functions
 - Handles data type conversions between Clarion and C
 - Manages memory allocation and deallocation for zLib operations